dvmizew/esp32-fm-radio/README.md

 - TEA5767 library for FM radio
 - Adafruit SSD1306 for OLED display control
 - Adafruit GFX for graphics
-- LVGL for GUI design (follow this [instructions](https://docs.lvgl.io/8.3/get-started/platforms/arduino.html#configure-lvgl))
 - ESP32-A2DP for Bluetooth audio
-- arduino-audio-tools for audio processing
-- ArduinoJson for parsing JSON data from the internet
+- ArduinoJson for parsing JSON data
 - ESPASyncWebServer for handling web requests
-- SpotifyEsp32 for Spotify Connect
 - base64 for encoding and decoding data
 - freeRTOS for multitasking